Bankdata/styra-controller/docs/design.md

 `.spec.sourceControl.origin.credentialsSecretName`.
 For instance, if you set `.spec.sourceControler.origin.credentialsSecretName: my-git-credentials` the styra-controller will look for a secret called `my-git-credentials` in the same namespace as the `System` resource.
-The secret is expected to contain a `username` and a `password` key.
+The secret is expected to contain a `name` and a `secret` key.
+The `name` key should contain the basic auth username and `secret` should contain the basic auth password.

 If you would rather not have to set this for every system, the controller also supports default credentials which will be used if the `credentialsSecretName`